FourierFlows/FourierFlows.jl/docs/src/problem.md

 nothing # hide
 ```

-and finally, let's plot our solution and compare with the analytic solution:
+and finally, let's plot our solution and compare with the analytical solution:

 ```@example 2
 using CairoMakie, Printf